dropbox/dropbox-sdk-dotnet/README.md

 ### Basic Setup

 1. Prerequisites:
-   - Visual Studio 2013 or above.
+   - Visual Studio 2017 or above.
-   - Python 2.7 or above.
+   - Python 2.7
    - [Optional] Sandcastle Help File Builder installed (https://github.com/EWSoftware/SHFB/releases).
 This is only required for doc generation.
-   - [Optional] Visual Studio 2017 or above.
-This is required to generate .NET Standard package

 2. Clone the repository and update submodules.
    ```